tetcoin/empire/README.md

-# Parity Bridges Common
+# Empire

-This is a collection of components for building bridges.
+This is a collection of components for building empires using bridges.

-These components include Substrate pallets for syncing headers, passing arbitrary messages, as well as libraries for building relayers to provide cross-chain communication capabilities.
+These components include Tetcore pallets for syncing headers, passing arbitrary messages, as well as libraries for building relayers to provide cross-chain communication capabilities.

 Three bridge nodes are also available.
-The nodes can be used to run test networks which bridge other Substrate chains or Ethereum Proof-of-Authority chains.
+The nodes can be used to run test networks which bridge other Tetcore chains or Ethereum Proof-of-Authority chains.

 🚧 The bridges are currently under construction - a hardhat is recommended beyond this point 🚧